Cluster Node Types

-Unlike on ARCUS-B nodes on ARC/HTC are not allocated exclusively to jobs; jobs are allocated the requested number of cores and may share nodes with other jobs.
+Nodes on ARC/HTC are not allocated exclusively to jobs; jobs are allocated the requested number of cores and may share nodes with other jobs.
 The default number of cores allocated is 1 (as is the default number of nodes).
-Default amount memory per CPU is 2GB.
+Default amount memory per CPU is 8000MB.
 You will not be able to use resources you have not requested in your job submission; this includes memory and CPU cores.

 Thus if you need more than 1 CPU core, you will need to explicitly ask for them.
 At its simplest this can be specified by requesting a specific number of tasks, e.g.: